effector/effector/docs/api/effector/Event.md

 ### `filterMap(fn)`

-Сreates a new event, which will be called after the original event is called, if `fn` returns **not undefined**.
+Сreates a new event, which will be called after the original event is called if `fn` returns a value other than **undefined**.\
+Imagine you come to the product shop and you have let's say a task: you should buy 10 apples, but only red otherwise nothing.
+Let's consider by steps:

+1. Take one apple;
+2. Have a look red(put in a pack) or no(take another).

+And you repeat this till no complete a task.
+Now think about it in Effector context and we consider the positive case:

+1. Take an apple - event;
+2. Have a look red or no - filter;
+3. You keep it - map;
+4. Put in pack - event.
+5. Pack - store

+You may see that we united `filter()` and `map()` methods, the reason for creating was an impossibility to event filtering.

 #### Arguments